-The Series 2021 Bonds: The \$56,785,000 State of Ohio (Treasurer of State) Capital Facilities Lease-Appropriation Bonds, Series 2021A (Cultural and Sports Facilities Building Fund Projects) (the "Series 2021 Bonds") will be issued for the purpose of paying Costs of Capital Facilities to be leased to the Ohio Facilities Construction Commission (the "OFCC").
-(See THE SERIES 2021 BONDS)
+The Series 2022 Bonds: The \$75,000,000 State of Ohio (Treasurer of State) Capital Facilities Lease-Appropriation Bonds, Series 2022A (Parks and Recreation Improvement Fund Projects) (the "Parks and Recreation Bonds") will be issued for the purpose of paying Costs of Capital Facilities to be leased to the Department of Natural Resources of the State (the "DNR").
+The \$10,420,000 State of Ohio (Treasurer of State) Capital Facilities Lease-Appropriation Refunding Bonds, Series 2022A (Administrative Building Fund Projects) (the "Administrative Bonds") will be issued for the purpose of refunding bonds previously issued for the purposes of paying Costs of Capital Facilities leased to the Department of Administrative Services of the State (the "DAS").
+The Parks and Recreation Bonds and the Administrative Bonds are collectively referred to herein as the "Series 2022 Bonds."
+(See THE SERIES 2022 BONDS)

-Security and Sources of Payment: The Series 2021 Bonds are special obligations of the State, issued by the State Treasurer of Ohio (the "Treasurer"), and are payable solely from Pledged Receipts, principally rental payments under a lease between the Ohio Public Facilities Commission (the "OPFC") and the OFCC, and a supplemental lease thereto relating to the Series 2021 Bonds.
-The obligations of the OFCC to make the rental payments are subject to and dependent upon biennial appropriations being made for such purposes by the General Assembly.
-The failure of the General Assembly to so appropriate moneys to the OFCC will result in termination of the Lease.
-The Series 2021 Bonds do not represent or constitute a debt of the Treasurer, the OFCC, the OPFC or the State of Ohio or any political subdivision thereof, or a pledge of the faith and credit of the Treasurer, the OFCC, the OPFC or the State of Ohio or any political subdivision thereof.
-The Holders and Beneficial Owners of the Series 2021 Bonds shall have no right to have excises or taxes levied by the General Assembly for the payment of Bond Service Charges on the Series 2021 Bonds.
+Security and Sources of Payment: The Series 2022 Bonds are special obligations of the State, issued by the State Treasurer of Ohio (the "Treasurer"), and are payable solely from applicable Pledged Receipts, principally rental payments under separate leases between the Ohio Public Facilities Commission (the "OPFC") and the DNR, and between the OPFC and the DAS, and separate supplemental leases thereto relating to the respective series of the Series 2022 Bonds.
+The obligations of the DNR and the DAS to make their respective rental payments are subject to and dependent upon separate biennial appropriations being made for such purposes by the General Assembly.
+The failure of the General Assembly to so appropriate moneys to the DNR or the DAS, respectively, will result in termination of the respective Lease.
+The Series 2022 Bonds do not represent or constitute a debt of the Treasurer, the DNR, the DAS, the OPFC or the State of Ohio or any political subdivision thereof, or a pledge of the faith and credit of the Treasurer, the DNR, the DAS, the OPFC or the State of Ohio or any political subdivision thereof.
+The Holders and Beneficial Owners of the Series 2022 Bonds shall have no right to have excises or taxes levied by the General Assembly for the payment of Bond Service Charges on the Series 2022 Bonds.
 (See THE BONDS GENERALLY - Security)

-Payment: Principal and interest will be payable to the Registered Owner (initially, The Depository Trust Company or its nominee ("DTC")), the principal on presentation and surrender to the Trustee for the Series 2021 Bonds, being The Bank of New York Mellon Trust Company, N.A., and interest transmitted on each Interest Payment Date.
-The Interest Payment Dates for the Series 2021 Bonds are April 1 and October 1, beginning April 1, 2022.
-(See THE SERIES 2021 BONDS)
+Payment: Principal and interest will be payable to the Registered Owner (initially, The Depository Trust Company or its nominee ("DTC")), the principal on presentation and surrender to the applicable Trustee, and interest transmitted on each Interest Payment Date.
+The Interest Payment Dates for the Parks and Recreation Bonds are June 1 and December 1, beginning June 1, 2022.
+The Interest Payment Dates for the Administrative Bonds are April 1 and October 1, beginning April 1, 2022.
+(See THE SERIES 2022 BONDS)

-No Prior Redemption: The Series 2021 Bonds are not subject to redemption prior to maturity.
-(See THE SERIES 2021 BONDS - No Prior Redemption)
+No Prior Redemption: The Series 2022 Bonds are not subject to redemption prior to maturity.
+(See THE SERIES 2022 BONDS - No Prior Redemption)

-Form and Denomination; Book Entry: The Series 2021 Bonds will be initially issued only as fully registered bonds under a book-entry only method in denominations of \$5,000 or any multiple of \$5,000 in excess thereof.
+Form and Denomination; Book-Entry: The Series 2022 Bonds will be initially issued only as fully registered bonds under a book-entry only method in denominations of \$5,000 or any multiple of \$5,000 in excess thereof.
 DTC, New York, New York, is the Securities Depository.
 There will be no distribution of bond certificates to others.
-(See APPENDIX C -BOOK-ENTRY SYSTEM; DTC)
+(See APPENDIX C - BOOK-ENTRY SYSTEM; DTC)